SinchanaBhat7/Animal-shelter-outcome-analysis/README.md

 ## How to View This Project
 1. Open `animal_outcome_prediction.ipynb` to view the full analysis and modeling steps.
-2. Review visualizations and model results within the notebook.
+2. Open the `pet adoption outcome analysis.pbix` using powerbi desktop to explotre interactive dashboards and insights

 ---